Cosmian/mse-cli/documentation/docs/configuration.md

 Find below the procedure to generate the certificate with *LetsEncrypt* for your own MSE app's domain name (here: *example.domain.com*).

-1. In your DNS provider interface, register a `A` field *example.domain.com* for the Cosmian proxy (IP address: `57.128.36.109`).
+1. In your DNS provider interface, register a `CNAME` field *example.domain.com* to the Cosmian proxy (domain name: `proxy.mse.cosmian.com`).
 This registration must be effective before running any `mse-ctl deploy`.
 2. To generate a certificate, the DNS-001 challenge will be used.
 With `certbot` run:

 ```console